Bob Gardner

 In the 2016 general election, Gardner was elected to represent Senate District 12.

+On January 9, 2024, Gardner announced that he was running for United States House of Representatives Colorado 5th Congressional District in the 2024 elections, replacing retiring Congressman Doug Lamborn.

 Biography

 Gardner graduated from the United States Air Force Academy in 1976, and served as a missile launch officer in the Air Force.
-While an Air Force officer, Gardner earned a J.D. from the University of Texas in 1981 with honors and a L.L.M. from the George Washington University School of Law in 1986, specializing in government procurement law.
+While an Air Force officer, Gardner earned a J.D. from the University of Texas in 1981 with honors and a L.L.M. from George Washington University Law School in 1986, specializing in government procurement law.
 After earning his law degree, Gardner served in the Judge Advocate General's Corps.
 He also taught procurement and business law as a member of the Air Force Academy law faculty.

 After leaving active duty in 1989 at the rank of lieutenant colonel, Gardner became an attorney in private practice, specializing in government contract law, representing public contractors and charter schools.
 He served on the board of Cheyenne Mountain Charter Academy, which he helped found, from 1994 to 1997 and on the board of the Colorado League of Charter Schools Legal Advocacy Fund.
 He continues to operate a private law practice in Colorado Springs, Colorado, specializing in government affairs and contracts, business and commercial law, and campaign and election law.
 The law firm website is www.rsglaw.net.

 Gardner is divorced; he has two adult children: Bob Jr. and Laura.